mebigfatguy/vcsversion/README.md

         to include the 'vcsversion' task automatically.

-Then you can use your properties anywhere in the build xml, such as
+Then you can use your properties anywhere in the build.xml, such as

         <manifest>
             <attribute name="Revision" value="${_rev_}"/>